lizardsystem/lizard-task/README.rst

 Executing tasks
 ---------------

 In admin, define a secured periodic task.
-As argument, provide {"taskname": <fill in your name>}.
+As keyword arguments, provide {"taskname": <fill in your name>}.
 Optionally, set your data_set and staff_only.